skeoop/skeoop.github.io/Project-Reviews.md

 Good implementation and documentation.
 Very entertaining demo.

 `GameSceneTeam` code looks very similar to `GameScene`.
-Could it be a subclass and just override the parts that vary?
+Could it be a subclass and just override the parts that differ?

 Then you could apply polymorphism in `GameWindow` so it could treat all game modes the same.

 ## Randomize

 Has JUnit test class, but the tests are poor.
-Don't seriously test the code.
+Does not seriously test the code.

 The "core" class of this app appears to be `RandomNumber`, but that class is poorly written.